Getting started with iMovie

 For more tips on composing videos on your iPhone, check out our guide on 10 tips for shooting better video on your smartphone.

-So, forget what you think you know about video editing – that's it's cumbersome, requires expensive hardware, and is maybe the preserve of 'proper' computers.
+So, forget what you think you know about editing – that's it's cumbersome, requires expensive hardware, and is maybe the preserve of 'proper' computers.
 Here's how to put together a cinematic masterpiece on the move with the iMovie app…

 1. Create a new project